MichaelCurrin/netflix-assistant/README.md

 # Netflix Assistant 📺 👀 🌐
-> A tool to help search and filter shows and movies on Netflix using the ReelGood API.
+> A tool to help search and filter shows and movies on Netflix using the ReelGood API

 [![Netlify Status](https://api.netlify.com/api/v1/badges/e5dfdbec-c007-4323-a375-fc01798166e8/deploy-status)](https://app.netlify.com/sites/netflix-assistant/deploys)